munificent/ui-as-code/Motivation.md

 ## Inefficient use of horizontal space

-In order to mitigate the previous problem, most idiomatic Flutter code puts each argument is one its own line, a trailing comma after the last argument, and the closing delimiter on the next line.
+In order to mitigate the previous problem, most idiomatic Flutter code puts each argument is on its own line, a trailing comma after the last argument, and the closing delimiter on the next line.
 (In some cases, the argument list does not get a trailing comma and is all on one line.
 It's not clear what the rules for when to do this are.)